 The Tour, or le Tour as the French like to say, comprises of 21 individual stages which are each scheduled over a 23 day period.
 Each stage varies considerably in distance between a 32 km (20 miles) and 242.5 km (151 miles) per day depending on the terrain, altitude and the specific route, which changes slightly each year.

 In overview format however, there are:

 These profiles offer a quick and easy way for fitness instructors and personal trainers to plan their sessions, and can be shared with participants before or during the session to provide feedback on progress and performance.
-In some cases instructors chose to project the profile onto a wall throughout the session, this helps to help set short-term targets for participants within the class and enhances the mood and atmosphere of the session.
+In some cases, instructors choose to project the profile onto a wall throughout the session, which helps to help set short-term targets for participants within the class and enhances the mood and atmosphere of the session.

 The cycling profile provided below is one that we’ve created to show the final stages of the Tour de France.
 Feel free to use this one in your sessions or visit the Tour de France website where you will get more information on the route and its demands.

 Participants can be divided into teams, and individual or team times/distances can be recorded or plotted on wall charts, a website, or a notice board to show progress.
 Time trial events can also be held on specific days within the competition to add even more realism and to further promote competition between teams.